UplandsDynamic/simple-photo-management/README.md

 - Copy your original images (or directories of images) into the `photo_directory` directory.

-- Navigate to the web client url - default is http://localhost:1337
+- Navigate to the web client url - e.g. http://your_domain.tld

 - Login to the web client using the superuser credentials you'd previously supplied.